Did You Know?

 The Chicago Transit Authority (CTA) finally has a plan to make all its rail stations accessible.
 Unfortunately, however, only a small portion of the work is funded.

-This week CTA released its first All Stations Accessibility Program (ASAP) Plan -- following through on a commitment CTA President Dorval Carter made in 2016.
+This week CTA released its first— following through on a commitment CTA President Dorval Carter made in 2016.
 The plan outlines the short- and long-term projects needed to make all stations accessible within 20 years, including cost estimates and phasing.

 Currently, 103 of CTA’s 145 rail stations (70 percent) are accessible, which includes several upgrades that happened in recent years.
 The agency says the remaining stations have an average age of 75 years and require significant structural changes or property acquisition to be made accessible.